pic

 Ternary Operators

-Ternary operators are an alternative approach for conditional statements, consisting of the form <condition> ? <action if true> : <action if false>.
-Unlike the previous methods, this form relies on heuristics to determine whether an eager or lazy approach should be used.
-The decision depends on which strategy would more likely be faster in the application considered.
+Ternary operators are an alternative approach for conditional statements.
+They have the form <condition> ? <action if true> : <action if false>.
+Unlike the previous methods, this form isn't committed to an eager or a lazy approach.
+Instead, it relies on heuristics to determine which approach should be implemented.
+The decision depends on the compiler's assessment about which strategy will likely be faster in the application considered.

-For the illustrations, we'll consider examples where we directly add @inbounds and @simd in each approach.
+For the illustrations, we'll consider examples where @inbounds and @simd are directly added in each approach.
+Based on the same example as above, the ternary operator could opt for an eager approach.

 x = rand(1_000_000)